Cookie Cutter Christmas Fudge

 This recipe will be the perfect little gift that you will so love to give and of course love to receive too.
 The Christmas fudge is so easy a beginner could make this.

 We have loved to give it as gifts at Valentine’s Day as well as make it for Christmas gift giving too.
 It is almost always on our Christmas plates of goodies.
+Also, try our new Easy Oreo Pumpkin Pie Fudge, so good!

 The fudge is luscious and chocolatey, smooth and creamy!
 No need to be using a candy thermometer and doing anything difficult for this great recipe.